AndreaEnricoFranzoni/Functional_time_series_forecasting/README.md

 Particular focus has been put on [Kargin-Onatski algorithm](https://core.ac.uk/download/pdf/82625156.pdf) algorithm, and its implementation in the package `PPCKO`, [here](https://github.com/AndreaEnricoFranzoni/PPCforAutoregressiveOperator).
 Tests for its predictive and computational performances have been performed.

 Specifically, PPC predictor has been compared to other predictors.
 Forecasting has been performed for curves and surfaces FTS domain data; data have been generate synthetically but also come from real-world scenarios.
-We resume the contents of the folders here, in each one of the folders other readme files describe their content more deeply.
-The tests results, reported and commented in ['Principal Predictive Components for estimating an autoregressive operator'](#ref-pacsrep), are stored in the results folder.
+We resume the contents of the repo here, in each one of the folders others README files describe their content more deeply.
+The tests results, reported and commented in ['Principal Predictive Components for estimating an autoregressive operator'](#ref-pacsrep), are stored in the various results folder.

 In each script: